-Information on appeals: 2020
+Information on appeals: 2021

-According to information provided by the High Council of Administrative and Fiscal Courts (Conselho Superior dos Tribunais Administrativos e Fiscais, CSTAF), in 2020, the Administrative Circle Court (Tribunal Administrativo de Círculo, TAC) of Lisbon continued to be the only Court with a specific registration string pertaining to asylum-related appeals.
-While the other first instance administrative courts do not have such a registration string, CSTAF was able to provide data on appeals based on the information available on the corresponding IT system.
+According to information provided by the High Council of Administrative and Fiscal Courts (Conselho Superior dos Tribunais Administrativos e Fiscais, CSTAF), in 2021, the Administrative Circle Court (Tribunal Administrativo de Círculo, TAC) of Lisbon was the only Court with a specific registration string pertaining to asylum-related appeals covering the whole year.
+While the remaining first instance administrative courts did not have such a registration string, CSTAF was able to provide data on appeals based on information available on the corresponding IT system and in cooperation with each Court.
 Higher Courts do not collect autonomous data on asylum-related processes.

-A total of 525 appeals against negative decisions were filled in national first instance courts.
-This represents a slight decrease of around 5% compared to 2019, where 552 appeals had been registered in total.
-TAC Lisbon continued to be (by far) the first instance court with the most abundant asylum-related case law in Portugal.
-Out of the 525 appeals against negative asylum decisions, 502 were registered in this Court (i.e. 96% of all appeals).
-In 2020, appeals were further lodged in TAF Porto, TAF Almada, TAF Beja, TAF Sintra and TAF Loulé.
+A total of 294 appeals against negative decisions were filed in national first instance courts.
+This represents a decrease of 44% compared to 2020, when 525 appeals were registered in total.

+TAC Lisbon continued to be (by far) the first instance court adjudicating the majority of asylum-related cases in Portugal.
+Out of the 294 appeals against negative asylum decisions, 250 were registered in this Court (i.e., 85% of all appeals).
+In 2021, appeals were further lodged in TAF Almada, TAF Braga, TAF Coimbra, TAF Leiria, TAF Loulé, TAF Porto and TAF Sintra.

-The most represented nationalities among appellants included Gambia (125), Angola (65), Guinea Bissau (56), Senegal (45), and Guinea (27).
-According to CSTAF, out of the total of 525 appeals, 452 concerned male applicants and 73 concerned female applicants.
+Appeals concerned applicants of 40 nationalities, as well as stateless persons.
+The most represented nationalities among appellants included Gambia (52), Guinea (35), Guinea Bissau (32), Senegal (23), and Angola (20).
+According to CSTAF, out of the total of 294 appeals, 256 concerned male applicants and 38 concerned female applicants.